LiScI-Lab/SOM.jl/docs/src/index.md

 ## Installation

-Bacause the package is not yet registered, it can be installed from the Julia REPL with:
+Because the package is not yet registered, it can be installed from the Julia REPL with:

 ````Julia